jd-apprentice/jd-apprentice/README.md

 ## I'm a Tech guy, thinker and self-taught programmer

-- ⚙️ Taking the JavaScript30 coding challenge at [JS30]
 - ⏸️ Building an E-commerce with firebase and js vanilla at [E-commerce Firebase]
 - 🎲 I'am currently learning React and nodejs
 - 📌 Next thing to do: Learn express and mongodb